okx/KIPs/docs/final/OIP-20.md

 ## 1. Summary

-This OIP is a  standard interface for smart contract tokens.
+This KIP is a  standard interface for smart contract tokens.

 ## 2. Abstract